It’s a new year and a great time to clear some clutter out of your house.

 15. Paid paper bills and receipts from your purse

-I bet ditching those useless items made you feel good and better about the state your home.
+I bet ditching those useless items made you feel good and better about the state of your home.
 And if it gave you the momentum and motivation you needed to declutter your whole house, that’s even better!